dev7355608/perfect-vision/README.md

 Create a circle-shaped template and open the configuration.
 Check the *Enable* box next to *Sight Limit* and set *Sight Limit* to 0.
 Now tokens won't be able to see though or inside the area of this template.
 Done!

+## Tile Configuration

+You find these settings in the *Overhead* tab.

+- **Roof Lighting**: If left blank, the roof is illuminated according to the scene's lighting settings.
+Otherwise, according to the chosen drawing's lighting settings.

 ## Drawing Configuration

 You find these settings in the *Lighting* tab.